misterorion/misterorion.com/content/posts/lambda-update-ami.md

 ## Background

 I run all of my applications in containers on ECS.
 The ECS instances in my cluster are just bare-bones, compute instances in an auto-scaling group.
 I think of them as a pool of resources (cattle not pets).
-The only configuration performed is mounting an elasitc file system at boot.
+The only configuration performed is mounting an elastic file system at boot.
 This is accomplished by the `user-data` section of my launch template.

-AWS frequently updates their ECS-optimized AMIs.
+AWS frequently updates ECS-optimized AMIs.
 The updates contain new versions of the ECS Agent, kernel updates, security patches, and other miscellaneous fixes.
-I want to update all ECS instances my cluster to this new AMI.
+I want to update all ECS instances a cluster to this new AMI.
 How do we do this without any manual work?
 To make my life easier, I created a little Lambda function to take care of it.

 ## IAM role for Lambda